Nimus-oes/react-world-ranks/README.md

 ### How Multilingual Support Works in This App

-1. On app startup, the user's saved language is retrieved from localStorage.
+1. When the app starts, it checks `localStorage` for a saved language preference.
 If none exists, the app defaults to English.

-2. The corresponding language JSON file is loaded dynamically from the /locales directory.
+2. The corresponding language JSON file is loaded dynamically from the `/locales` directory.

-3. Components access translated strings via the useTranslation() hook from react-i18next.
+3. Components access translated strings via the `useTranslation()` hook from react-i18next.

-4. When the user selects a new language, i18n.changeLanguage() is called and the choice is persisted in localStorage.
+4. When a user selects a new language, `i18n.changeLanguage()` is called and the selection is persisted in `localStorage`.

-5. The app reloads the relevant translation file and automatically re-renders all components using useTranslation().
+5. The app reloads the relevant translation file and automatically re-renders all components that use `useTranslation()`.

 <br />

 ### Internationalization Setup

-The app initializes react-i18next using a dedicated configuration file (i18n.ts):
+The app initializes react-i18next using a dedicated configuration file (`i18n.ts`):

 ```tsx
 import i18n from "i18next";